jaycapist/jaycapist.github.io/essays/introduction-to-cs.md

   - Interests
 ---

-  Originally, I did **not** want to tkae Computer Science as a pathway.
+  Originally, I did **not** want to take Computer Science as a pathway.
 However, things had changed.

   > "When you change the way you look at things, the things you look at change." ~ Max Planck

 ## Evasion

   Truthfully, I did not want to do computer science, so I avoided it.
 It seemed too preordained; a 'techy' kid will grow into the 'techy' career.
 He fixed that computer; he made that computer; he likes video games; he knows how to fix what I do not, etc. It was not my only reason, but it was my primary reason for avoiding it; I did not want to fall into the stereotypical mould.
 However, I eventually decided that I needed something to do.
 Sure enough, I started to work towards a Bachelor of Science in Computer Science.

 ## Inevitable?